-Free AI Image Generators in 2026: 7 Tools, No Signup Required
+Free AI Image Generators in 2026: 9 Tools, No Signup Required

 Most “free” AI image generators still want your email, phone number, or a credit card on file.
 The list below is different.
-These seven tools either let you generate images with zero signup, or give a meaningful free tier that doesn’t ask for payment details.
+These nine tools either let you generate images with zero signup, or give a meaningful free tier that doesn’t ask for payment details.

 We tested each one on the same prompt: “a Scandinavian living room in autumn afternoon light, photorealistic, 4:3.”
 Results below.

-The 7 Tools
+The 9 Tools

 How Each One Performs